 These course objectives have been aligned to the course outline and referenced in specific assignments; the reviewer finds this extremely helpful and to be a direct correlation to the Dynamic Skills Audit and Burning Glass baseline skills as listed in the labor market data.
-Also, these objectives align to the Microsoft Excel 2013 Certification located at https://www.microsoft.com/en-us/learning/exam-77-420.aspx Specific review standards are listed in the table referenced below:
+Specific review standards are listed in the table referenced below:

-Standard Reviewed N/A Satisfactory Not Satisfactory A.1 The learning outcomes are clearly stated and mapped to specific objectives and/or assignments.
-X A.2 Prerequisites and/or any required competencies are clearly stated.
+Table: Standard Reviewed Standards for Course Outcomes Standard Reviewed N/A Satisfactory Not Satisfactory A.1 The learning outcomes are clearly stated and mapped to specific objectives and/or assignments. Х A.2 Prerequisites and/or any required competencies are clearly stated.
 X A.3 Learning objectives for each course describe outcomes that are measurable.
 X A.4 Learning objectives are appropriately designed for the level of each of the course.
 X A.5 Instruction, activities, and assignments in courses are scaffolded from course to course, and throughout the program.
-X https://www.microsoft.com/en-us/learning/exam-77-420.aspx
+X

-A.1- MIT610 articulates specific learning outcomes that directly map to the Microsoft Excel 2013 Certification.
-The assessment of these can easily be mapped and reported on.
-See:

-A.2 - This course has no stated prerequisites and is non-credit.

-A.3 - Course objectives are measurable.

-A.4 - Learning objectives are aligned to the industry certification for Excel 2013.

-A.5 - Activities listed in MIT610 were noted in the Microsoft Certification requirements.
-Lessons and materials are provided by Microsoft.
+- A.1: CIS226 articulates specific, measurable learning outcomes. - A.2 : This course has stated prerequisites: PHI102, CIS220, NET110. - A.3 : Course objectives are measurable. - A.4 : Learning objectives are aligned to the industry standards. - A.5 : It is assumed activities listed in CIS226 scaffold and align to other courses in the program.